CatalanBioGenomeProject/data-submission/README.md

 ### Registering Samples via the CBP Portal

 All samples must have an assigned BioSample accession number prior to sequencing.
-Sample registration can be completed through the CBP Data Portal in accordance with the provided [guidelines] (https://www.biogenoma.cat/wp-content/uploads/2025/06/Guia_Portal_CBP_ENG.pdf).
+Sample registration can be completed through the CBP Data Portal in accordance with the provided [guidelines](https://www.biogenoma.cat/wp-content/uploads/2025/06/Guia_Portal_CBP_ENG.pdf).

 <a name="sample"></a>
 ## Raw Reads submission